GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 string.includes(pattern)
 ~~~~~~~~

-Another neat refactoring can be done with an ES6 arrow function again.
-It makes the function more concise:
+Another neat refactoring can be done with an ES6 arrow function again to make the function more precise:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~